+- 1.9 At the conclusion of Customer Consultation the joint Chairs of the Working Group2 reported that Airlines agreed with the Oceanic strategy presented by NERL in the Revised Business Plan (RBP).
+Airlines were also keen to engage with NERL on the options and costs for satellite surveillance.

-2.9 In July 2014 the CAA consulted on proposals for a new charge condition that would apply for the five years from 1 January 2015 to 31 December 2019.
-These proposals would end the current charge condition three months earlier than originally specified in order for it to be aligned on a calendar year basis with NERL's other regulated charges.
-(It is anticipated that in these circumstances NERL would also change the charging year for Oceanic charges to a calendar year.)
+- In July 2014 the CAA conducted a first consultation on proposals for a new charge control condition that would apply for the five years from 1 January 2015 to 31 December 2019.
+These proposals would end the current charge control condition three months earlier than originally specified in order for it to be aligned on a calendar year basis with NERL's other regulated charges.
+(It was anticipated that in these circumstances NERL would also change the charging year for Oceanic charges to a calendar year.)
 The CAA held a workshop on the proposals on 1 September 2014 and the consultation period closed on 25th September 2014.
 The CAA received submissions from

 - British Air Transport Association (BATA)

 - British Airways (BA)

 - International Air Transport Association (IATA)

 - NATS

 - NATS Trades Unions Side (NTUS)

 - Virgin

-- 2.10 Chapter 4 summarises these responses in terms of overview comments and answers to specific questions posed in the consultation document.
+- 1.11 Appendix A summarises these responses in terms of overview comments and answers to specific questions posed in the consultation document.

-The full text of responses is published on the CAA website4.
+The full text of responses is published on the CAA website3.